enaciodabasi/ethercat_interface/README.md

 # EtherCAT Interface

 This repository aims to create a simple framework for using the EtherCAT Master library IgH.
+The current state supports motor driver slaves that follow the CIA402 standart.

 # Build and Installation